 1.2 Culture A549 cells in growth medium at 37 °C in a humidified atmosphere containing 5 % CO2.

 1.3 Cultivate cells in cell culture flask of 75 cm² (T-75) in 14 mL growth medium until a confluence of 80-90 % before splitting (every 2-3 days) and a passage of 35.

+1.4 Calculate the suspension volume and the required number of cell culture inserts (three cell culture inserts as incubator controls and cell culture inserts for clean air and particle exposure) and cell culture plates.

+1.5 Before trypsinization and seeding of cells, add 2.5 mL of tempered growth medium to each well of a 6-well plate.
+Place the cell culture inserts without cells carefully inside the wells and add 1 mL growth medium to every cell culture insert.
+Incubate the 6-well plates for at least 30 min in the incubator (37 °C, 5 % CO2).

 2. Trypsinization of cells